Fast Path

 But you don’t have a standard license agreement.
 Or a template for a quote.

 It’s easy to find forms online—a few dozen of them.
-And half a dozen more, at the local law library.
-They all differ, and it’s not totally clear how or why.
+They all differ, and it’s not clear how or why.
 There’s almost no guidance on which form, or even type of form, fits your software, your customer, or your deal.

 “Standard”

 I thought you said your terms were standard?
 Our lawyer found a bunch of stuff he says we can’t accept.
-We were thinking we’d have this done by end of quarter.
+We were thinking we’d have this done this week.

 Everybody seems to mean “standard” a little differently.
-Often in ways good for them, or just more like what they’ve seen before.
-Everyone can nod along, until someone responsible actually reads the legal terms.
+Often in ways good for them, or more like what they’ve seen before.
+Everyone can nod along, until somebody actually picks—or reviews—specific terms.

-The industry has evolved some norms and expectations.
+The industry has some norms and expectations.
 Those can and do speed deals along.
-But first, the license has to actually fit the software.
+But the license has to actually fit the software.
 If negotiation is necessary, it ought to be practical and focused.
-You don’t want to be caught up fixing legal bugs at the same time you’re deciding on features.
+You don’t want to be caught up fixing legal misfires when you’re trying to decide real deal points.

 The Forever War

 Lawyer bills can be your best money spent.
 Or your worst.
 Sometimes it’s hard to tell.
-Sometimes the cost just puts legal help out of the question.
+Sometimes you just can’t afford it, worth it or not.

 Good ones won’t waste time nitpicking language, drafting common terms from scratch, or negotiating more than a deal is worth.
 They’ll help you make the choices you would make if you’d spent years learning the law and the industry.

 Fast Path puts the lawyer’s mental map at your fingertips.
-If you need more guidance, or really need “custom” terms, a good lawyer can use Fast Path as a starting point, and work from there.
-Everyone stays focused where their expertise can really help.
+If you need more guidance, or really need “custom” terms, a good lawyer can use Fast Path as a starting point.
+That keeps everyone focused where their expertise can pay off.

 Terms from the Crypt